Wrinkling and Haefliger structures: Wrinkling h-principles for R -microbundles

-We can now pullback the tautological principal $\GammaR^f$-bundle on $\SR$ via $H_t$.
-This yields a principal $\GammaR^f$-bundle on $M \times [0,1]$ starting at $\exp(F)$.
-Since $G$ lifts $H_1$, the principal $\GammaR^f$-bundle on $M \times \{1\}$ is the image via the scanning map of a principal $\GammaR$-bundle.
-Lifting principal bundles to microbundles as in Lemma \ref{lem:representabilityCocycle} proves the claim. $ $
+We now pullback the tautological formal $\SR$-microbundle on $\SR$ via $H$.
+This yields a formal $\SR$-microbundle on $M \times [0,1]$ starting at $\exp(F)$, as observed in \cref{cor:FormalSolToBundleTaut}.
+Since $G$ lifts $H_1$, the formal $\SR$-microbundle on $M \times \{1\}$ lifts to a genuine $\SR$-microbundle.
+The underlying microbundle is equivalent to $TM$ by \cref{cor:SectionToBundleTaut}. \end{proof}